yomnahisham/dpm/README.md

 DPM supports custom package repositories for private registries, mirrors, and alternative package sources.

+**Security Note**: Credentials are stored in `~/.dpm/repositories.json` with restricted permissions (600).
+However, passwords are stored in plain text.
+For better security:
+- Use API tokens instead of passwords when possible
+- Ensure `~/.dpm/repositories.json` has proper permissions (`chmod 600`)
+- Avoid committing this file to version control
+- Consider using environment variables for sensitive credentials

 ### Use Cases

 1. **Private Package Registries**: Connect to your company's internal package registry